emma-bell/Microbial_MetaOmics/04_Binning.md

 done
 ```
 CheckM works on a directory of genome bins in FASTA format.
-By default, CheckM assumes these files end with the extension ‘fna’, so we are changing it to `fa` with the `–x` flag. `--tab_table` specifies we want a tab delimited table with the results and `-t 20` sets the threads.
+By default, CheckM assumes these files end with the extension `fna`, so we are changing it to `fa` with the `–x` flag. `--tab_table` specifies we want a tab delimited table with the results and `-t 20` sets the threads.
 The order of the rest of the command is:
 `checkm lineage_wf -f <file_to_put_results_in.tsv> <bin folder> <output folder>`

 CheckM takes a bit longer to run than CheckM2 so in your sbatch script you can use: